WikiLeaks' Julian Assange arrested at Ecuador embassy in London

 "Powerful actors, including CIA, are engaged in a sophisticated effort to de-humanise, de-legitimize and imprison him," the group said in a tweet over a photo of Assange's smiling face.

-But Moreno appeared to suggest that a swift extradition to America was not likely.
+Moreno appeared to suggest a swift extradition to the U.S. was unlikely.

 "In line with our strong commitment to human rights and international law, I requested Great Britain to guarantee that Mr. Assange would not be extradited to a country where he could face torture or the death penalty," Moreno said.
 "The British government has confirmed it in writing, in accordance with its own rules."

 Assange's arrest came a day after WikiLeaks accused the Ecuador's government of an "extensive spying operation" against him.
-WikiLeaks claims that meetings with lawyers and a doctor inside the embassy over the past year were secretly filmed.
+It alleges that meetings with lawyers and a doctor in the embassy over the past year were secretly filmed.

-In Quito on Thursday, Ecuador's government denounced what they called attempts by supporters of WikiLeaks and two Russian hackers to destabilize their country as its standoff with Assange intensified in recent weeks.
+In Quito, Ecuador's government denounced what it called attempts by supporters of WikiLeaks and two Russian hackers to destabilize the country as the standoff with Assange intensified recently.

-Ecuador Interior Minister Maria Paula Romo said a close collaborator of WikiLeaks had travelled with former Foreign Minister Ricardo Patino this year to several countries -- including Peru, Spain and Venezuela -- in an attempt to undermine the Ecuadorian government.
-She did not identify the person but said their name and those of the two Russian hackers working in Ecuador would be turned over to judicial authorities.
+Ecuador Interior Minister Maria Paula Romo said a close collaborator of WikiLeaks had travelled with former Foreign Minister Ricardo Patino this year to several countries -- including Peru, Spain and Venezuela -- to try to undermine the Ecuadorian government.
+She did not identify the person.

-She also said Ecuador's embassy in Spain and other diplomatic missions abroad have received threats related.

-"Assange's critics may cheer, but this is a dark moment for press freedom," Snowden said from Russia.
+But former Ecuadorian President Rafael Correa called Moreno's decision was "cowardly," accusing him of retaliating against Assange for WikiLeaks spreading allegations about an offshore bank account purportedly linked to Moreno's family and friends.

-Russian President Vladimir Putin's spokesman said Russia wants Assange's rights to be protected following his arrest.
-Dmitry Peskov told reporters that he could not comment on the overall case but "we of course hope that all of his rights will be observed."
+Dmitry Peskov, a spokesman for Russian President Vladimir Putin, said he could not comment on the overall case but added: "We, of course, hope that all of his rights will be observed."

-And an independent UN human rights expert said he won't relent in his efforts to determine whether Assange's privacy rights were violated at the embassy in London.
-Joe Cannataci, the special rapporteur on privacy, had planned to travel to London on April 25 to meet with Assange at the Ecuadorian Embassy, and said he still planned to do so -- wherever Assange is at the time.
+An independent UN human rights expert said he won't halt efforts to determine whether Assange's privacy was violated at the embassy.
+Joe Cannataci, the special rapporteur on privacy, had planned to travel to London on April 25 to meet with Assange and said he still plans to do so -- even if in a police station.

-"I will visit him and speak to him in a police station or elsewhere in the U.K. where he may be held," said Cannataci.

 ------

-Gregory Katz in London and Eileen Putnam and Eric Tucker in Washington D.C. contributed
+Associated Press writers Kelvin Chan and Gregory Katz in London and Eric Tucker in Washington contributed

 ------